statedecoded/documentation/search.md

 *Note: This page is actively under development.
 At present, it's more of a collection of thoughts than actual documentation.*

+##solr_home directory

+The `/solr_home/` directory can be kept anywhere.
+There's no functional need for it to be available within the scope of the website.
+By default, it lives in parallel to `/htdocs/` and `/includes/`.
+Its location is only relevant when starting Solr, which is when the path is provided, e.g. `-Dsolr.solr.home=/var/www/example.com/solr_home/`.

 ## Tag weighting

 In `solrconfig.xml`, the request handler for standard searches (`<requestHandler name="/search" class="solr.SearchHandler">`) is configured to give tags the same weight as all other indexed fields.
 Depending on the source of your tags, you may be well served by adjusting this number.